 Instructions:

-1. Mix ¼ cup chia seeds with 1 cup almond milk, vanilla, spices & sweetener of choice.
-Stir well for a few minutes and refrigerate overnight (or min 1 hour).
+1. Mix ¼ cup chia seeds with 1 cup almond milk, vanilla, cinnamon, and protein powder.
+Stir well, then add almond butter and stir more - ideally for a few minutes - and refrigerate overnight (or min 1 hour).

-3. When ready to eat, serve 1/2 the chia pudding in a small bowl and top off with almonds, almond butter and fruit (if desired).
+3. When ready to eat, serve 1/2 the chia pudding in a small bowl and top off with almonds and/or almond butter and fruit (if desired).
 Enjoy (and save the other 1/2 for later or serve for someone else)!

 Coconut Chia Pudding